-Therapy dogs can come in all breeds, shapes, and sizes, and they all share a common purpose — to provide physically- and mentally-disabled people with comfort and companionship.
+Therapy dogs can come in all breeds, shapes, and sizes, and they all share a common purpose — to provide physically- and mentally disabled people with comfort and companionship.
 They play a key role in recovery and stress management because of their non-judgmental natures and willingness to interact with people no matter their physical or emotional states.
-However, not every dog is meant to be a therapy dog.
-Therapy dogs must enjoy meeting people of all ages and comfortable with being touched anywhere on their body, including their ears and tail.
+However, not every dog is meant to be for therapy dog certification.
+Therapy dogs must enjoy meeting people of all ages and comfortable with being touched anywhere on their bodies, including their ears and tail.
 They must know basic obedience, such as walking on a leash, sitting, and staying, and cannot be bothered by sudden movements and hovering or loud sounds like crying and yelling.
 When a therapy dog is in the room, you can pet it, play with it, let it sit in your lap, simply look at it–whatever makes you feel comfortable and less stressed.

 The Value of Therapy Dogs